-It's not that you don't like the trend anymore, or appreciate everything it's brought to your life, but it just doesn't have that special something to endure the test of time or blossom into a long-lasting love story.
-This is a little bit like how we feel about these outdated bathroom décor trends.
-They've served us well while they lasted, and we're open to revisiting them in a few years.
-We've had a good run, but we're ready to move on from these eight outdated bathroom décor trends.
+It's not that you don't like the trend anymore or appreciate everything it's brought to your life, but it just doesn't have that special something to endure the test of time or blossom into a long-lasting love story.
+That's how we feel about these outdated bathroom décor trends.
+They served us well while they lasted, and we're open to revisiting them in a few years.
+They've had a good run, but we're ready to move on from these eight outdated bathroom décor trends.
 Are you?

 For a while, hanging chandeliers in the bathroom was de rigueur.
 But with today's slightly more minimalist approach to bathroom design, a softer globe pendant might be a better choice.

-This may be an unpopular opinion, but we've seen enough Moroccan patterned tiles for a while—especially the stark black-and-white variety.
+This may be an unpopular opinion, but we've seen enough Moroccan-patterned tiles for a while—especially the stark black-and-white variety.
 That said, we still enjoy them in moderation when sourced and laid out authentically.
-So instead of black and white, we're excited about the textured look of antique terra-cotta tiles to give a bathroom a sense of history and visual interest.
+So, instead of black and white, we're excited about the textured look of antique terra-cotta tiles to give a bathroom a sense of history and visual interest.